 - Evaluate your choice of measures in terms of the usefulness of the results and the resources required to obtain them; try to maximize the former while minimizing the latter.

 - Try to include both process and outcome measures in your measurement scheme.

-- You may use different measures or modify the measures described below to make them more appropriate and/or useful to your particular setting.
+- You may use different measures or modify the measures to make them more appropriate and/or useful to your setting.
 However, be aware that modifying measures may limit the comparability of your results to others.

 - Posting your measure results within your hospital is a great way to keep your teams motivated and aware of progress.
 Try to include measures that your team will find meaningful and exciting (IHI, 2012).